KirillKryukov/mumu/README.md

 **Can it pack a directory of FASTA files recursively?**<br>
 The format has no problem with storing the entire directory tree.
-The current tool does not have recursive mode, but it can accept list of files from e.g. _find_ command:<br>
+The current tool does not have recursive mode, but it can read the list of files to compress from stdin, making recursive packing possible.
+For example, here is how you can pack an entire directory using _find_ command:<br>
-`find DATASET -type f -name '*.fna' | mumu.pl --stdin | ennaf -22 -o DATASET.nafnaf`
+`find DATASET -type f -name '*.fna' | mumu.pl --stdin | ennaf -22 -o DATASET.mfa.naf`

+**Does it overwrite existing files during unpacking?**<br>
+By default, no. Add `--overwrite` option to overwrite existing files.

-**Can a malicious archive overwrite unrelated files during unpacking?**<br>
+**Can a malicious archive put files outside of target directory during unpacking?**<br>
 No. All absolute paths are converted to relative, and all '..' in paths are ignored during unpacking.
 It can only go down the directory tree, not up.

-**Does it overwrite existing files during unpacking?**<br>
-By default, no. Add `--overwrite` option to overwrite existing files.

 ## Example application - compressing related genomes